Pylons/substanced/docs/tutorial/step04.rst

 but as it turns out, adding is often quite different than editing.
 In many cases, your application code can eliminate some of the repetition if warranted.

+You can have multiple property sheets associated with a content type in the SDI.
+That's the reason that ``propertysheets`` is a tuple: just list them in the order you want them to appear.
+Property sheets can be given security settings, hiding them from certain groups of users.

 Forms, form handling, schemas, etc. in Substance D are a little bit more work.
 The payoff is in less magicification of the frameworkiness.